mj3b/rgds-ai-governance/docs/ai-governance-technical-architecture.md

     A
   end
 ```
-- AI operates only within a non-agentic boundary
-- Outputs are advisory and cannot change decision state
+AI operates only within a non-agentic boundary.
+Outputs are advisory and cannot change decision state

 ---